-The film follows Jane (Fitzpatrick), who finds herself the victim of a violent monster attack, Jane (Emma Fitzpatrick, The Collection) is determined to hunt down the creature, but Jane's history of drug use and mental illness causes those around her to question the authenticity of her account of the attack.
+The film follows Jane (Fitzpatrick), who finds herself the victim of a violent monster attack.
+She is determined to hunt down the creature, but Jane's history of drug use and mental illness causes those around her to question the authenticity of her account of the attack.
 With a sinister force stalking her whose existence she can't prove, she begins to doubt her own memory and if the monster is real.

 "A riot girl creature feature for the Instagram age."

-Gia Elliot discussed her passion project that was an endeavor four years in the making with Fangoria Magazine in July 2021 stating, "If you are violently attacked by a monster, you can tell your friends, you can tell your family, you can tell your community.
-You can also tell the Internet, and the Internet brings trolls, and trolls plant seeds of doubt that call into question the foundational reality of your story, but it can also connect you to an army of people who want not only see that same monster, but want to help you fight back.
+Elliot discussed her passion project, which was an endeavor four years in the making with Fangoria Magazine in July 2021 stating, "If you are violently attacked by a monster, you can tell your friends, you can tell your family, you can tell your community.
+You can also tell the Internet, and the Internet brings trolls, and trolls plant seeds of doubt that call into question the foundational reality of your story, but it can also connect you to an army of people who want not only see that same monster but want to help you fight back.
 Co-writer and star Emma Fitzpatrick and I were compelled by the theme of ‘what’s real and who decides’ so we set our white-knuckled, riot girl creature feature in the Instagram age and took the protagonist on a mind-bending thrill ride through the grittiest parts of LA."

 "No means no, Motherfucker!"